CloudLabs-MOC/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 1. Once the deployment has been completed, navigate to the **Outputs** pane, copy the values for **publicFQDN** and **publicSSH** in a notepad for future use.

    ![](./media/az11-28.png)

+1. You will be using this in next task.

 ### Task 3: Connect to the VM